PAST WINNERS AND JUDGES OF THE HUGH M. HEFNER FIRST AMENDMENT AWARDS

 Muneer Awad (Government): Who as former executive director of the Oklahoma Chapter of the Council on American-Islamic Relations, stood up to an unprecedented, discriminatory proposal to amend the Oklahoma Constitution to target the religious practices of Muslims and undercut a central concern of the Free Exercise Clause and Establishment Clause of the First Amendment.

-Michael Hiestand and Beth Tinker (Education): For organizing the Tinker Tour, the national free speech and civic education bus tour to promote the First Amendment to schools and communities throughout America.
+Michael Hiestand and Mary Beth Tinker (Education): For organizing the Tinker Tour, the national free speech and civic education bus tour to promote the First Amendment to schools and communities throughout America.

 Joan E. Bertin, Executive Director of National Coalition Against Censorship, an advocacy organization that promotes freedom of thought, inquiry and expression, and opposes censorship in all its forms.